xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

     assert isinstance(ds.air.data, cp.ndarray)
 ```

-Note that using `engine="zarr"` like above would still result in data being loaded into CPU memory before it goes to GPU memory.
+Note that using `engine="zarr"` like above would still result in data being loaded into CPU memory before being transferred to GPU memory.

-If you prefer to bypass CPU memory, and have GPU Direct Storage (GDS) enabled, you can use the `kvikio` driver like so:
+If your system supports [GPU Direct Storage (GDS)](https://developer.nvidia.com/blog/gpudirect-storage/), you can use the `kvikio` to read data directly into GPU memory, bypassing CPU memory.

 ```python
 import kvikio.zarr